pranjalchakraborty/Silkroad_S1API/README.md

     * `base_dollar`, `base_rep`, `base_xp`: Base reward amounts for any successful deal with this NPC.
     * `price_mult`, `rep_mult`, `xp_mult`: Multipliers used in the detailed reward calculations.

-> **Note:** If you wish to load dealers from all JSON files in the Empire folder and its subfolders, this is supported as an optional advanced feature.
+> **Note:** If you wish to load dealers from all JSON files in the Empire folder and its subfolders, this may be later supported as an optional advanced feature.
+For advanced organization, optional idea - not yet implemented - restructure your empire JSONs into separate folders, with each folder containing NPC-specific JSON files and icons.

 ### Important JSON Rules & Assumptions

 * **Initial Unlock:** Each NPC must have at least one drug type + quality unlocked at `unlockRep: 1` and at least one `shippingTier` unlocked at `unlockRep: 1`.
 This ensures the player can start building reputation with them.
-* **Reputation 1 Effects:** Any effects available at `unlockRep: 1` should generally be configured as optional (probability `[0,1)`).
 * **String Matching:** `DrugType`, `EffectsName`, and `QualityName` strings in your JSON **must exactly match** the corresponding strings used by `s1api` and the base game.
-These are often provided at the top of reference JSON files.
+These are provided at the top of reference JSON files.
-* **NPC Definition Order (CRITICAL):** In your JSON file(s) containing multiple NPCs, **NPCs MUST be sorted according to their `unlockRequirements`**.
-An NPC should appear *after* any NPCs that are prerequisites for its unlock.
-Failure to do so will result in NPCs not unlocking correctly at game start; they will only unlock dynamically if their prerequisites are met through gameplay *after* the game has loaded.
 * **`deals` and `dealsModifier` Size:** Both the `deals[index]` array and the `dealsModifier` array within a `shippingTier` must have 4 elements.

 > **Note:** The current code requires both a first and last name for each NPC.
 This limitation will be removed in a future update when supported by the underlying API.